St. Louis Radon uses Radon Away fans. The highest quality fan in the industry.

 Careful attention to system design is much more critical for homes that may require larger fan systems.
 Likewise for older homes on tight soil that may require a fan with high suction capacity.

-If the Radon mitigation system needs to move large volumes of air, the pipe is more important than the strength of the fan.
-3" pipe moves up to 80 cfm while 4" pipe moves up to 150 cfm.
+If the radon mitigation system needs to move large volumes of air, the pipe size is more critical than the strength of the fan.
+3" pipe moves up to 100 cfm while 4" pipe moves up to 200 cfm.